socameron/lcwgs-lupine/README.md

 **TL;DR** Snakemake allows you to parallelize multiple jobs at once, while submitting jobs once tasks are complete.
 Snakemake rules are immensely easy to read and makes research more reproducible.

-Setting up this workflow on DRAC clusters is simplier than you think:
+Setting up this workflow on DRAC clusters is simpler than you think:

 1. First load Python and create and a virtual environment.